32blogby Studio Mitsu

 Time handling in FFmpeg is based on timebase — a rational number that defines what one "tick" represents.
 For example, a timebase of 1/90000 means each PTS (Presentation Timestamp) unit is 1/90000 of a second.

 Different streams can have different timebases, so converting between them is a common operation.
+If you're working with HLS streaming or muxing multiple streams, you'll use av_rescale_q constantly.

 Core functions